SwatiArora94/React-Bakery/README.md

 ### npm install

-this will all react dependencies to your project
+this will install all react dependencies to your project

 #### `npm start`